Introduction

 while (TRUE)

-if (menacerFound)
+{if (menacerFound)

-// 3.
+{// 3.
 Read X and Y values

 s16 xVal = JOY_readJoypadX(JOY_2);

-s16 yVal = JOY_readJoypadY(JOY_2);
+s16 yVal = JOY_readJoypadY(JOY_2);char message[40];

-sprintf(message, "Menacer Values x:%d, y:%d ", xVal, yVal);
+"Menacer Values x:%d, y:%d ", xVal, yVal);

-VDP_drawText(message, 8, 7);
+sprintf(message, 8, 7);

 // 4.
 Read the button states

-if (value & BUTTON_A)
+u16 value = JOY_readJoypad(JOY_2);if (value & BUTTON_A)

-VDP_drawText("A", 18, 9);
+{"A", 18, 9);

-VDP_drawText(" ", 18, 9);
+{" ", 18, 9);

 }